manishankarjha/Vrinda-Store-Data-Analysis/README.md

 ### Introduction

-We have been given the **Raw Sales data** of Vrinda Store through various E-Commerce Channels.
+- We have been given the **Raw Sales data** of Vrinda Store through various E-Commerce Channels.
 We are asked to present a report on Sales data so as to analyze different parameters.
+- We have performed **Data Cleaning and Processing** and made various Pivot Charts to analyze each parameter closely.

 ### Objectives